Steven Tom was appointed senior vice president, chief customer officer in 2021.

 Previously, Tom was senior vice president of analytics, innovation, and learning at TESSCO Technologies.
 In this role, he led the inception of new business lines and led the monetization of TESSCO’s data to realize millions from predictive analytics, pricing optimization, and business intelligence.

 As a management consultant with Deloitte’s strategy practice, Tom led teams to conceive and implement growth strategies across multiple industries, launching new consumer products, revamping product portfolio strategies, improving bottom-line margins, and crafting revenue growth imperatives for Fortune 500 clients.
 He also led marketing strategy for the Americas, serving on the North American leadership team for a global modular building company and has led IT consulting teams as a project leader with KPMG Consulting (BearingPoint).

 Tom obtained a Master of Business Administration from the MIT Sloan School of Management and his bachelor’s degree in both information technology and marketing from the University of Maryland.
-He serves on two non-profit boards, the International Youth Foundation and the World Trade Center Institute in Baltimore.
+He serves on three non-profit boards, the International Youth Foundation, the Public Library of Science, and the World Trade Center Institute in Baltimore.